bstee615/manybugs-scripts/README.md

 All are meant to be run inside the benchmark's project root, and directly modify the project files.

 `configure-XXX.sh` configures the benchmark with the correct options.
 Notably `-g -O0`.

 `fix-XXX.sh` applies patches to the benchmark to fix issues that arise from building with a modern toolchain.
+These fixes are adapted from the Dockerfiles included with the [ManyBugs](https://github.com/squaresLab/ManyBugs) bugzoo repo.

 ## `/scripts/` folder